This post contains affiliate links. Please see our disclosure policy.

 Yes, this will yield 36-40 cupcakes, and 18-20 if you cut it in half.
 Be sure to fill the liners only 2/3 full, and bake for 12-18 minutes.

-Cream cheese helps cut through the sweetness of traditional vanilla buttercream frosting, so you don’t get that tooth-aching feeling that some frostings give.
+Cream cheese helps cut through the sweetness of traditional vanilla buttercream frosting (and Chocolate Frosting!), so you don’t get that tooth-aching feeling that some frostings give.

-Nonpareils will bleed into the batter, so I recommend using any rainbow sprinkles that you like!
+Nonpareils will bleed into the batter, so I recommend using rainbow jimmies!

 Cake layers can be made up to 24 hours ahead.
 Let them cool completely at room temperature, then place each layer on a large dinner plate and wrap tightly in plastic wrap.
 Keep at room temp until ready to assemble.
 I recommend making the frosting day-of, not ahead of time.
 The entire assembled cake can be chilled up to 24 hours in advance of serving.
 This cake is best within the first 3 days or so.